 By far the richest, most extraordinary biological transect in the Peruvian Amazon, or the world, starts in Cusco and runs northeast by road and river to the great Manu Wilderness.
 Manu offers by far the greatest quantity and diversity of animals and plants in the world.
 No other destination in Peru or beyond can compare with Manu Nowhere else can you enjoy a superbly intact transect of tropical habitats from Andean grasslands and cloud forests down to foothill and lowland forests.

 Sacred Valley of the Incas is one of the most alluring destinations in Peru, encompassing a chain of fascinating villages that line the Urubamba, Vilcanota and Wilcamayu Rivers.
-This meticulously terraced valley, is the gateway to many of Peru's most spectacular archeological sites, including the iconic lost city of Machu Picchu, 2 hours away by train.
+This meticulously terraced valley, is the gateway to many of Peru's most spectacular archaeological sites, including the iconic lost city of Machu Picchu, 2 hours away by train.

 The Sacred Valley provides visitors an opportunity to experience the vibrant history of the area by admiring Incan sites like Ollantaytambo Fortress and Pisaq Ruins.
 And there is no shortage of activities for visitors here, offering an array of outdoor adventures such as hiking, horse back riding, and white water rafting on the Vilcanota River.
 To get to the Sacred Valley, one must first arrive in Cuzco, then take a ground transfer of around 2 hours through either one of 2 routes: the road to Pisaq or the road to Urubamba.

 The Sacred Valley can be linked with other remarkable Peruvian destinations, and Featured Itneraries can be customized to your personal vacation preferences.

-Tambopata and its massive wilderness reserves, are accessed from Puerto Maldonado, at the confluence of the Madre de Dios and Tambopata rivers in the Amazon Basin.
-The riverside city serves as a gateway to what very well may be the world's most expansive and bio-diverse jungle rainforest habitats.
+Tambopata and its massive wilderness reserves are accessed from Puerto Maldonado, at the confluence of the Madre de Dios and Tambopata rivers in the Amazon Basin.
+The riverside city serves as a gateway to what very well may be one of the world's most expansive and bio-diverse jungle rainforest habitats.